souffle-lang/souffle-lang.github.io/pages/docs/programs.md

 ## [Components](components)

 For larger projects, it is useful to arrange logic codes in [components](components).
+Components can be perceived as high-level macros that can be declared and instantiated.
+Each component has its own name space.
+Components can have one or more super-components from which they can inherit.

 ## [User-Defined Functors](functors)